apiSQL/www/README.md

 This is tool, which is the first step to reach in practical some parts of goals for UnitApi which will be later the main standard to build any API

 urlQuery -> sqlQuery

-# apiSQL
-This tools is able to create meta data from SQL statement and SQL schema The way from SQL to API is possbile with one step, just for configuration

 ## import-export generator